MbIXjkee/scope_manager/README.md

 ### Create FeatureScopes

-In the same manner, if necessary, create classes that implement `FeatureScope` interface.
+In the same manner, if necessary, create classes that implement the `FeatureScope` interface.
 These classes will hold dependencies related to specific features or parts of your application.

-The only difference is those classes have a dispose method, which will be called when the scope is no longer needed.
-In this method you should release all resources, close connections, etc.
+The only difference is that these classes have a `dispose` method, which will be called when the scope is no longer needed.
+In this method, you should release all resources, close connections, etc.

 ```dart
   @override